dtolia/Kumaoni-Language/README.md

 # Learning Kumaoni
-A language can only be learned by speaking with other native speakers.
-Therefore, in the following paragraphs you can find sentences that you may use in everyday life.
+A language should preferably be learned by speaking with other native speakers.
+But at times some nuances and intricasies surrounding the language must be explained beforehand.
+Therefore, in the following paragraphs you can find a treasure trove of information that may help you use Kumaoni in everyday life.
 And up above, you shall discover folders containing other language-learning resources.

 Also check out: [Troubles around Kumaoni Standardization](/TroublingDilemma.md).